How to Get a Business Loan

 Tide's app is able to connect securely with any business's banking provider, regardless of whether or not they use open banking services.

-This technology allows Tide to rapidly collect data and use its algorithms for loan approvals.
+This technology allows Tide Business Account to rapidly collect data and use its algorithms for loan approvals.
 Working capital, invoice discounting, and loans for new businesses are all available from Tide.
 Grants, grants, and merchant cash advances are just a few of the many financial alternatives out there.

 There is no more immediate source of funding for businesses.
 Open banking has allowed Tide to boast about how quickly and painlessly they can approve loans.
 The typical time it takes to acquire approval for a business loan is 3 minutes and 24 seconds, as stated on the Tide website.